Members

 The Board's major duties are: to set policies concerning educational, organizational, and financial matters; to monitor and evaluate the administration of its policies; and to recommend annual operating and capital budgets to the Town Council.

-- Dr. Ari Steinberg – Vice Chair
+- Ms. LaToya Yagaloff - Vice Chair

-- Dr. Jason O. Chang – Secretary
+- Mr. Jason Gagnon - Secretary

-- Ms. Clare Neseralla
+- Ms. Jennifer Herz

 - Mr. Ethan Goldman